-A Short Guide to the Proposed Amendments to the Growth Plan, 2017
+A Short Guide to the Draft Amendments to the Growth Plan, 2017

 Proposed Amendments to the Growth Plan were released January 15, 2019.
 The commenting period on the Amendments is open until February 28, 2019.
 There are a number of important changes to take note of found in the Our Guide to Changes in the link below .
 Our top five are: